brenns10/thesis/doc/SETUP_DETOUR.md

 Detour Setup
 ============

+(Not entirely outdated, but you may not need to deal with this if you're using the experiment stuff.
+This document does contain useful info if you want to set up the detour in a new environment that isn't an experiment.)

 This document describes how to get the detour point running.
 Unlike the client, there is no need for a virtual machine, and the requirements are dramatically simpler.